DataCEVA-fall2024/data-ingestion/README.md

 ## Overview
 For our DataCEVA 620 Capstone project we ingest real estate data that regularly updates from redfin.
-From this ingested data we push it through a Kafka pipeline to BigQuery which then moves through multiple processing stages(see image below) before finally being used in Tableau for dashboard visualizations
+This ingested data is then pushed through a Kafka pipeline to BigQuery which then moves through multiple processing stages(see image below) before finally being used in Tableau for dashboard visualizations

 ![Data Diagram](https://github.com/DataCEVA-fall2024/data-ingestion/blob/add_neighborhood_data/Data%20Diagram.png?raw=true)